The journey from idea, ‘pen to paper’, to publication.

 My original decision to write was inspired by my clients and students (their enthusiastic, positive response to essential oils, their desire to learn and ‘grow’ their knowledge and understanding), and my own intrigued fascination as I observed the influence essential oils procure.

 I work with a range of people in various contexts: as a therapist providing stress reducing treatments, to facilitating the learning of others (lay person, carer, therapist, healthcare professional).
-Thus, my objective was to create a practical sound foundation of knowledge aimed at the interested user of essential oils, student, and professional healthcare practitioner.
+Thus, my objective was to create a practical sound foundation of knowledge aimed at the interested user of essential oils, student, and professional healthcare practitioner, on which they could confidently build and develop their knowledge and experience.

 I formulated a plan, a ‘map’ of the book, the topics and subject areas, then integrated a time frame, setting targets and goals.
 I had to ensure I efficiently maximised my ‘window of opportunity’.